sirijanb/sirijanb/README.md

+# Sirijan - Data Analyst
+Delving into the data and deriving the useful insights, leveraging technologies like IBM Cognos, Python & Excel.

 ## About me
 As a meticulous problem solver, I thrive on transforming ideas into actionable plans, leveraging my expertise in Data Analysis, Project Management, Leadership, Development, Quality Assurance, and everything pertaining to IT.
 Currently, I'm on a journey to unravel the stories hidden within data.
 With a passion for turning raw data into actionable insights, I am constantly honing my skills in data analysis and visualization.
 My knack for clear communication allows me to convey insights effectively, making data-driven decisions a breeze.